walterhiggins/ScriptCraft/docs/API-Reference.md

 var playerName = 'walterh';
 var targetPos = utils.getMousePos(playerName);
 if (targetPos){
+  if (__plugin.canary){
+    targetPos.world.makeLightningBolt(targetPos);
+  }
+  if (__plugin.bukkit){
     targetPos.world.strikeLightning(targetPos);
   }
+}
 ```

 ### utils.foreach() function

 The utils.foreach() function is a utility function for iterating over
-an array of objects (or a java.util.Collection of objects) and processing each object in turn.
-Where
+an array of objects (or a java.util.Collection of objects) and
-utils.foreach() differs from other similar functions found in
+processing each object in turn.
+Where utils.foreach() differs from
+other similar functions found in javascript libraries, is that
-javascript libraries, is that utils.foreach can process the array
+utils.foreach can process the array immediately or can process it
-immediately or can process it *nicely* by processing one item at a
+*nicely* by processing one item at a time then delaying processing of
-time then delaying processing of the next item for a given number of
+the next item for a given number of server ticks (there are 20 ticks
-server ticks (there are 20 ticks per second on the minecraft main
+per second on the minecraft main thread).
+This method relies on
-thread).
-This method relies on Bukkit's [org.bukkit.scheduler][sched]
+Bukkit's [org.bukkit.scheduler][sched] package for scheduling
-package for scheduling processing of arrays.
+processing of arrays.

 [sched]: http://jd.bukkit.org/beta/apidocs/org/bukkit/scheduler/package-summary.html